 Practical ways you could respect your child’s privacy include:

-- asking before looking in his school bag
+- asking before looking in or getting things out of her school bag

-- checking if your child wants you to be there when he sees the doctor.
+- checking if your child wants you to be there when she sees the doctor.

 To send the message that you respect your child’s privacy, you could avoid things like:

-- calling her mobile to check on her all the time.
+- calling his mobile to check on him all the time.